Low risk, high risk and guaranteed returns when investing under $5,000

 - Minimum investment amount.
 If you’re considering getting into the share market, you can start with just one share.
 You can start trading foreign currency with no more than $25, and can also start trading in futures with little investment.
 To open a term deposit, you may have to start with a minimum of $500 or $1,000, depending on the financial institution you choose.

 - Commissions and fees.
 If you plan to deal in shares and futures, there may be brokerage and other fees.
 Full service brokers normally charge fees as a percentage of any given trade value, and some online brokers charge fixed fees per trade.
-When it comes to assets like term deposits and high interest savings accounts, financial institutions tend not to charge any account keeping fees.
+For assets like term deposits and high interest savings accounts, financial institutions tend not to charge any account keeping fees.
 Percent-based fees are often more suitable for smaller trades, but if you'll be making larger investments it might be preferable to find an account with flat fees.

 What are the risks?